Omoli822/project/README.md

   "databaseName": ""
 }

+# run
 run npm install

 run
 ./setup.sh if on mac limux first run chmod +x setup.sh then run command

+# help
+this is open sorce pls help the project